Edmund Rice Learning Centre

 - Colour: A4 page = 20 c | A3 page = $1.20

-Students have access to 6 computers to search the Internet or for printing.
+Students have access to 6 computers to search the Internet.
 These computers are available for use for Educational Purposes only.
 Due to the demands being made on these resources and in the interest of fairness, booking of a computer is required.

 The ERLC catalogue may be accessed through the Internet, using the link on the above.
 Assistance with using the computers is readily available from ERLC staff.